awkward/Tatsi/README.md

 - Accessibility (voice-over and switch control) is supported
 - Easily Localizable
 - Support for smart albums, user created albums and iCloud shared albums
+- Support for dark mode by default
+- Customization using the `TatsiColors` protocol

 ## Installation